Coastal Chic Painted Furniture Makeover

 This is where the fun started.
 I picked a color.
-Sometimes, okay.
-Every time.
-You would think I was selecting a tattoo I swear… I want fun and color.
+Finally.
+Sometimes… okay, every time, you would think I was selecting a tattoo.
+I swear… I want fun and color.

-I want it to match every room in my home.
+But I also want it to match every room in my home.

 You can’t have both.